czhou578/1-week-security/README.md

 localhost refers to the container itself when inside Docker db is the Docker Compose service name that resolves to the database container Docker creates an internal network where services can reach each other by service name

+SRI Protection
+- allows browsers to verify that resources fetched haven't been tampered with
+- generates cryptographic hash, adds hash to the html
+- browser downloads resource, calculates the hash and compares it to expected hash
+- if hash doesn't match, indicates tampering.

+ Security Risks Without SRI:
+CDN Compromise: If your CDN is hacked, malicious scripts could be injected Man-in-the-Middle Attacks: Attackers could replace scripts during transit Third-party Dependencies: External scripts could be modified without your knowledge Supply Chain Attacks: Compromised packages could inject malicious code